readbeyond/aeneas/README.rst

 -  Adjustable splitting times, including a max character/second constraint for CC applications
 -  Automated detection of audio head/tail
--  MFCC and DTW computed as Python C extensions to reduce the processing time
+-  MFCC and DTW computed via Python C extensions to reduce the processing time
 -  On Linux, ``espeak`` called via a Python C extension for faster audio synthesis
 -  Output an HTML file (from ``finetuneas`` project) for fine tuning the